bdangit/chef-influxdb/README.md

 This resources configures a retention policy on a given database.
 The name attribute is not used, the database and policy name provide the unique names used by InfluxDB.

+> Note: in v1.0.0+ there is an auto-generated default profile called autogen.
+> To make your policy the default, you will want to set `default` parameter
+> `true`.

 ```ruby
 influxdb_retention_policy "foodb default retention policy" do